 The room was slowly being deserted.

 Lex disappeared somewhere and I then I noticed him talking to Lily.
 She was still shaken and Connor was helping his mother now.
 To be honest, it kind of pained me that this one time Lex hadn't supported me.
 Why?
-Was his hatred toward Oliver so strong?
+Was his hatred towards Oliver that strong?
 Was he mad at me for endangering myself when travelling back to save his alleged enemy?

 "I'm sorry, Jess.
-I guess it was a spur of a moment thing, you know," he told me idly, but I knew him far too well not to notice the fake tone in his voice.
+I guess it was a spur-of-the-moment thing," he told me idly, but I knew him far too well not to notice his fake tone.
 "Just like you going back for me, wasn't it?" he asked and then without letting me answer, he added, "I need to go."

 "Jessica?"
 Lex called me.
 "Are you going?"

-His voice was still sounded weird and I really didn't know what his real problem was.
+His voice still sounded weird and I really didn't know what his real problem was.

-"You came back for him and that wasn't your job, that's all," he said in a hard voice.
+"You came back for him and that wasn't your job, that's all," he said in a harsh voice.

 "I came back to save a friend, Lex," I corrected.
 "And friends do care about each other.
-I would come back just the same if that was you or Clark."
+I would come back just the same if it was you or Clark."

-"No," Lex said and I looked at him like he was crazy, "Lois would come back for Clark," he just finished and turned to the exit, leaving me there, mouth gaping.
+"No," Lex said and I looked at him like he was crazy.
+"Lois would come back for Clark," he just finished and turned to the exit, leaving me there, mouth agape.

 When exactly did I find myself in a madhouse?

-In the end, all the rings got destroyed.
+In the end, all the rings were destroyed.